Sue Solar Company: Can I Sue for Damages in a Solar Panel Lawsuit?

 Steps to Take:

-- Gather Your Documentation – Collect your contract, installation records, loan statements, and any communications with the solar company.
+1. Gather Your Documentation: Collect your contract, installation records, loan statements, and any communications with the solar company.

-- Document Any Damage – Take photos and keep records of any home damage caused by the solar panels.
+1. Document Any Damage: Take photos and keep records of any home damage caused by the solar panels.

-- Consult with a Solar Litigation Attorney – A specialized attorney can evaluate your case and guide you on the best legal strategy.
+1. Consult with a Solar Litigation Attorney: A skilled attorney can evaluate your case and guide you on the strongest legal strategy.

 Final Thoughts